-Skills have been developed and embedded more consistently through school due to the use of the book plate system to ensure that the correct elements are being taught within the creative framework.
-Children are developing a clearer understanding of the knowledge which needs to be assimilated within each subject - "sticky facts."
-Children are clearer about the skills which are being taught and are able to transfer these skills into other lessons.
 Ensure that boys in the early years make rapid progress so that they reach the same standards as the girls and are KS1 ready with whole school expectations.

+- Quality of teaching and learning in all subjects has increased through a greater awareness of skills and knowledge elements and their delivery. - Skills have been developed and embedded more consistently through school due to the use of the book plate system to ensure that the correct elements are being taught within the creative framework. - Children are developing a clearer understanding of the knowledge which needs to be assimilated within each subject "sticky facts." - Children are clearer about the skills which are being taught and are able to transfer these skills into other lessons.

+Actions -

-Actions - Planning and provocations are designed to ensure that boys are encouraged to engage with all areas of the curriculum.
-Texts are selected to engage boys, and where pupils' interests are followed, materials to stimulate the boys are introduced into the areas to ensure they remain engaged and develop good attitudes to learning.
-Impact - The gap between girls and boys writing has closed.
-81% of boys achieved the expected level in writing in comparison to 80% of girls.(2019) No external data available for 2020 or 2021
+- Planning and provocations are designed to ensure that boys are encouraged to engage with all areas of the curriculum. - Texts are selected to engage boys, and where pupils' interests are followed, materials to stimulate the boys are introduced into the areas to ensure they remain engaged and develop good attitudes to learning.

+Impact -

+- -The gap between girls and boys writing has closed.
+81% of boys achieved the expected level in writing in comparison to 80% of girls.(2019) - No external data available for 2020 or 2021

+School improvement priorities -------- ------------- ------------

-1. Quality of education 2.
-Behaviour and attitudes 3.
-Personal development 4.
-Leadership and management 5.
+Quality of education Behaviour and attitudes Personal development Leadership and management 5.
 Quality of education in Early Years 1.1 Further develop our curriculum offer, creating a bespoke curriculum for all subjects in line with our curriculum policy.
 1.2 Secure standards of attainment and achievement in reading, relative to pupils' starting positions across all key stages.
 1.3 Secure attainment levels at the end of KS2, with particular reference to the percentage of children working at greater depth in reading and writing.
 1.4 Develop remote teaching and blended learning opportunities 2.1 Develop consistency in terms of implementation of a positive behaviour policy across classrooms, including scripts, rules and rewards.
 3.1 Embed SMSC within the curriculum, raise aspirations, and develop a cohesive, sequential plan to increase cultural capital 3.2 Develop and embed revised PSHE / RSE curriculum across the school 3.3 Develop a strategy to support the mental and physical wellbeing of pupils, with particular reference to diet and exercise 4.1 To facilitate link governor visits to deliver effective challenge and support to school leaders.
 4.2 To continue to develop leadership at all levels within school to allow phase leaders to monitor the progress of year groups, areas of learning and pupil groups.
 4.3 To further develop staff wellbeing strategy 5.1 To modify pupil review, moderation and tracking in light of the 2021 EYFS reforms.
 5.2 To continue to promote challenge, exploration and a love of learning 5.3 To build consistency and strengthen links within the EYFS 5.4 To continue to develop leadership within the EYFS